CMU-SAFARI/Hermes/README.md

 **3. Some experiments are not correctly ending.
 They show the output: _"Reached end of trace for Core: 0 Repeating trace"_... and the error log says _"/usr/bin/xz: Argument list too long_".
 What to do?**

-We have encountered this problem sometime while running jobs in slurm.
+We have encountered this problem sometimes while running jobs in slurm.
 Please check the xz version in the local machine and rerun the job locally.

 ## Citation
 If you use this framework, please cite the following paper: